 So how was the flight?

-By the way: I was on this flight to visit Cologne (Köln) for the first time (a new blog post will be published soon).
+By the way: I was on this flight to visit Cologne (Köln) for the first time (read my blog post: Welcoming Cologne).
 The outbound and return flights in an Embraer 170 were… surprisingly unspectacular;-) Sure, the views on Lake Constance and into the Prealps were nice and the service of the People’s Viennaline aircraftt and ground staff was excellent.
 But the fact of having been on this “record flight” will certainly be stronger than the memory of the flight itself.

 Date of travel: 13 – 14 April 2017